Section author: Jonathon Love

 CheckBox

-Inherits from ParentControl
+Inherits from ParentControl, OptionControl

 Properties

-specific properties.
-All behavior can be achieved using the inherited properties of OptionControl
+There are no CheckBox specific properties.
+All behavior can be achieved using the inherited properties of OptionControl and ParentControl.

 Supported Option Types